OlivierLD/ROB/GET_STARTED.md

 ```
 $ cd launchers
 ```
-and then, start the server (with a specific config), and open a browser:
+and then, try the following command, to start the server (with a specific config), and open a browser:
 ```
 $ ./demoLauncher.sh --option:1 --nohup:N --browser:Y
 ```